MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Methodology

 \subsection{Dataset Collection}

 To explore RGB-only information in this challenging grasping task, we need to learn 3D information from a dataset that contains pixel-perfect depth rather than the measurement coming from a regular depth camera, as it does not work when facing photometrically challenging objects.
-Moreover, to avoid creating any synthetic-to-real domain gap, the data should preferably originate from the real world.
+Moreover, the data should preferably originate from the real world to avoid creating any synthetic-to-real domain gap.

-Given this, we choose~\cite{wang2022phocal} and~\cite{jung2022my} as our base dataset, which contains various perfect ground truth.
-Meanwhile, As both datasets were collected by the robot arm in real-world scenarios, the perception field and workspace are exactly consistent with the grasping task.
-By taking advantage of this, we label grasping poses for each mesh in the dataset by antipodal sampling and inspect poses with physical simulators, which is a well-developed routine in~\cite{eppner2021acronym, eppner2019billion}.
+Given this, we choose PhoCaL~\cite{wang2022phocal} and HAMMER~\cite{jung2022my} as our base dataset, which contains various accurate geometry data.
+Meanwhile, As a robot arm collected both datasets in real-world scenarios, the perception field and manipulation workspace are consistent with the grasping task.
+By taking advantage of this, we label grasping poses for each mesh in the dataset by antipodal sampling and inspect poses with physical simulators like~\cite{makoviychuk2isaac,miller2004graspit}, which is a well-developed routine in~\cite{eppner2021acronym, eppner2019billion}.
 Then we reproject these grasps back into the scene in the robot frame based on 6-DoF object poses $\mathbf{T}_{ {base } \leftarrow obj} $, and perform collision inspection with background meshes.
 After these procedures, we can obtain grasp labels in each camera frame $\mathbf{G}_{cam}$ by recorded camera poses relative to the robot base $\mathbf{T}_{cam \leftarrow { base }}$:

 An example is shown in Fig.~\ref{fig:dataset}.
-This extended dataset will be available with original PhoCaL and HAMMER for the community to research.
+This extended dataset will be available with original~\cite{wang2022phocal} and~\cite{jung2022my} for the community to research.

 As described in Sec.~\ref{MonoGraspNet}, our pipeline calculates grasps by using visible 2D features from which we extract invisible information.
-To serve this purpose better, We further search for the nearest 3D points with respect to the grasping points in the point cloud, which can be obtained from depth ground truth with intrinsic camera parameters, and then reproject these points to the image plane to obtain corresponding pixels.
+To serve this purpose better, We further search for the nearest 3D points with respect to the grasping points in the point cloud, which can be obtained from depth ground truth with intrinsic camera parameters, and then reproject these points to the image plane to get corresponding pixels.
 These pixels are treated as the ground truth of visible 2D keypoints.
 Moreover, we record the correspondence between each keypoint and the corresponding grasping point pair to attain the ground truth of grasping width and grasping angle for each grasp.